28/04/2026

 Once again not a hundo percent happy with it, but we're trying not to care.

 You know what could be fun?
-Since I'm posting the fanfic on this site, I could take advantage of that somehow to...
-I don't know.
-Insert pictures, at least?
-But I really somehow wanna share my research somewhere, because it feels like I do nothing but research for these things.
+Since I'm posting the fanfic on this site, I could use that to insert pictures, or share my research somehow, because it feels like I do nothing but research for these things.
 That, and editing.
 I swear, I definitely spend more time editing than I do writing/drawing.

 Okay, here's an idea.
 What about a 'fanfic research section'?
-And I'll post summaries and references from all the stuff I used for research, in a way that can let other people use it too.
+I could post summaries of all the stuff I used for research, in a way that can let other people use it too.
 Like I bet I'm not the only one writing a fallout fic right now, right?
-A page with all my research on 'early Australian building styles and architecture' might be useful to somebody - just as an example.
-It also lets me off the hook for not posting chapters very often (although obviously fanfic is only something I do for free and for fun, it is a choice not a task).

-I've noticed I'm also leery of reading other people's OC fics for Fallout.
+I've noticed I'm also hesitant to read other people's OC fics for Fallout.
 Is this just a me thing?
-I had assumed so, since I often avoid reading fics for fandoms I write for, just in case it skews my perception of the source material, or the vision of what I want to write in my head.
-I had assumed I would go read some when I finished my own.
-But now I'm not sure!
-It might give me a better idea of what I want if I can see other people doing it slightly differently.
-Ah!
-I know why I'm scared: I'm afraid they'll do it better.
+I often avoid reading fics for fandoms I write for, just in case it skews my perception of the source material, or the vision of what I want to write in my head.
+Maybe I'll read some when I've finished my own.
+But then again it might give me a better idea of what I want if I can see other people doing it slightly differently.

-It's also like, though, accuracy matters to me?
-Unfortunately?
-Like, I saw the other day, there was a novel that was just clearly FO4 fic with the barcode scraped off.
-'Nick Something-Else, Robot detective'.
+Unfortunately, accuracy matters to me.
+I saw a novel that was a FO4 fic with the barcode scraped off - 'Nick Something-Else, Robot detective'.
 And like, hell yeah, get that bag.
-But I don't wanna read that either!
-Because it's not accurate!
+But I don't wanna read that, either, because it's not accurate!
 I am insane in many small ways.
-At least it's only because my standards are high in general, not just for other people... but maybe the same solutions can apply.
-Can I choose not to care, that a fic may not be one hundo percent perfect?
-Stars and garters.